 - BBC News: Lower Thames Crossing: Gravesend and Tilbury tunnel plan backed

-With thanks to Michael Pritchard for information on this page.
+With thanks to Phil Deer and Michael Pritchard for information on this page.